 A caravan will provide you with almost instant relief from feeling hot, which is ideal if you wake up in the middle of the night feeling hot or it’s generally a hot day.
-Yes, you could just open a window, but this can take longer to feel the effects and if there’s high humidity, then opening a window might not have any effect whatsoever.
+Yes, you could just open a window, but this can take longer to feel the effects and if there’s high humidity, than using a caravan roof vent.

 Because these fans are portable, they can also be easily stored away when they’re not being used, so they don’t have to stay in the middle of your living space at all times.

 Caravan fans won’t break the bank, and you can get low-cost options for under £20 if you look in the right places.
 Lower cost fans will have fewer features, less efficiency and could be louder but that’s the trade-off that you have to decide if you’re willing to accept.

 But generally, even better fans won’t be too costly, and you can have an affordable solution to staying cool.
 It’s cheaper than an air conditioning unit.